 Constitution and structure of the Plan

 The Pearson Pension Plan (the Plan) is administered in accordance with the Rules in the interests of its beneficiaries by a Trustee Company, Pearson Pension Trustee Limited (the Trustee).
-Responsibility for day to day management of the Plan is delegated to the Pensions Director, who is an employee of Pearson Pension Trustee Services Limited.
+The Trustee delegates its day to day administration duties to a dedicated pensions team headed by the Chief Executive Officer (CEO) of Pearson Pension Trustee Services Limited.

 The principal employer under the Plan, Pearson Services Limited (PSL) has the power to appoint and remove the Trustee but only with the consent of the Trustee.
 PSL has the right to appoint three “A” Directors and to remove and replace them.
 A further three “A” Directors are nominated by members in accordance with the Plan’s member nominated trustee procedures.